francesco-losciale/haskell-todo-list/README.md

 - The type system and the nature of functions seems to make FP code quicker to be tested compared to OO & necessary machinery it implies (mocking)
 - When using algebras in Haskell, you must prove properties such as associativity and distributivity by yourself.
 - Data types can change easily?
 Do we need to much up front data modeling?
+- Initially I thought ControllerSpec such as unit test of webserver, but after having completed it I tought to move database tests in there and make it an integration test.
+It makes more sense to test "controllers" and "database" as part of an integration test.
 - How flexible/agile is Haskell code?
 If functions are extremely small, we can take advantage on composition.
 We could prefer function replacement to refactoring.
 We would only increment code to change behaviour?
 - Continuous deployment/hotswapping: easier with FP - see http://simonmar.github.io/posts/2017-10-17-hotswapping-haskell.html
 - DDD-related: lifting a function over the Maybe context: